RickStrahl/swfox2024-wwdotnetbridge-revisited/SessionNotes.md

 > How did you go bankrupt?
 Two ways - Gradually, then suddenly

 ### Questions for Generic Completions

 > Tell me about the history of Southwest Fox

 > Tell me about the history of FoxPro

+> Tell me how to implement a quick sort in C#

 ## FoxInterop Walk Through